israelmuca/Repair-Store-Ticket-System-Deprecated/README.md

 A handy ticket system for Repair Shops.

-**Live demo:** // TODO: insert URL here
->User: testing@test.com
->Pwd: Testing1

 If you've worked at a repair shop you quickly realize mantaining proper communication regarding a customer's equipment can be a real problem.
 Both between the people who work at the shop, and between the shop and the customers.

 Commercial solutions, while functional, had more functionality than what I needed at the time, and also where more expensive than what I was willing to pay month after month.
 This solution has been working ok, since June 30, 2018 in a multi location repair shop.

 A future SaaS version with a more functionality and a free tier is currently on the works.

+---
+**Live demo:** // TODO: insert URL here
+>User: testing@test.com
+>Pwd: Testing1
+---

 ## Features
 - **User authentication** via Firebase Auth Ui